egilsster/project-setup-part2/README.md

 # Creating a component

-To create a simple component, lets create a module that will contain them.
+To create a simple component, lets create a module that will contain it (you can use a single module to host logically related components).
 I am going to create a navigation bar module using material design components.

 Lets create another folder, call it navbar, make two files there, `index.ts` and `navbar.component.ts`.